BA (Hons) Creative Expressive Therapies

 - Inter-personal Development

-And you'll choose two modules from your chosen specialist pathway:
+And you'll take two modules from your chosen specialist pathway:

 - Visual Art 2 (Art Pathway)